emily-chan/Haskell-Blog/README.md

 The [Lambda Calculus](Lambda-Calculus.md) page gives an overview, describes the rules, compares syntax, and explains why it is Turing-complete.

+[Multi-paradigm Languages](Multiparadigm-Languages.md) explores the language Scala on how it integrates functional and object-oriented programming and its benefits.

 Pages:
 - [Haskell Installation](Haskell-Installation.md)
 - [Functional Programming](Functional-Programming.md)